 As a proud member of the gay/queer community, I learned early that we deserved better from the mental health field.
-When I started looking for my own therapist in 2016, I struggled to find one that didn't pathologize my queerness.
+When I started looking for my own therapist in 2016, I struggled to find an affirming therapist in the LGBTQ community that didn't pathologize sexual orientation.
 Eventually, I did find safety in therapy and when I was ready, I set out on my own journey to begin helping others.
 I've found mentorship from both sex therapists and emotions-focused therapists, before eventually settling into my voice as an attachment-based, narrative therapist.

 While 2020 was a year like none other, during this time I graduated from Friends University with a Masters degree in Marriage and Family Therapy and earned a Graduate Certificate in Gender, Women's, and Sexuality Studies from Kansas State University along the way.
 In 2023, I earned my clinical licensure in both Kansas and Colorado which allows me to independently practice and provide therapy services to residents of both states.
 I also earned my clinical fellow designation from the American Association for Marriage & Family Therapy.

-While at KSU, my scholarship and research primarily focused on queer history (especially during the 80s, during the height of the AIDs pandemic) and gay relational dynamics in literature, or what I call "homodiverse" (as opposed to hetero/homonormative).
-Throughout my time at Friends University, I looked at the impact of societal shame on identity formation and functioning, especially as it relates to/influences mental health and relational dynamics.
+While at KSU, my scholarship and research primarily focused on queer history (especially during the 80s, during the height of the AIDs pandemic) and gay relational dynamics in literature.
+Throughout my time at Friends University, I looked at the impact of societal shame on identity formation and functioning, especially as it influences mental health and relational dynamics related to sexual orientation and gender identity.

 These days, I find myself interested in the importance of emotional maturity in relational dynamics and in conflict; while at the same time, looking at how our brains influence our attachment to significant others in our lives (be it platonic, romantic or familial).
 I'm also particularly interested in how both emotions and attachment influence human behavior in the domains of independence, (co)dependence, and interdependence; as well as the role and importance of "unifying centers" (ie. the consistent and safe things that bring people together in order to regulate fear/anxiety and bring a sense of connectedness to relational structures).